manjeetsaggi/drupal-6-modules/rsvp/README.txt

 1) Enable permissions appropriate to your site.
      The rsvp module provides the following permissions:
 	   "administer rsvp"      - full access
-       "maintain rsvp"        - access to all rsvp's, but no permissions to modify the general rsvp settings.
+     "maintain rsvp"        - access to all invitations, but no permissions to modify the general rsvp settings.
-	   "rsvp on events"       - create rsvp on nodes.
+	   "rsvp on events"       - create invitations on nodes.
-	   "rsvp on own events"   - create rsvp on own nodes.
+	   "rsvp on own events"   - create invitations on own nodes.
 	   "rsvp newsletters subscribers"  - permission to add attendees based on existing newsletters (module simplenews is required).
 	   "rsvp system users"    - permission to add users based on available roles.